ContinuumIO/topik/docs/projects.rst

 Each of the above files are JSON format.
 Additional files may store data in binary format.

 If using the project with a context manager, data is saved and connections are closed when the context ends.
-Otherwise, call the :method:`~.OutputInterface.save` to write data to disk, or the :method:`~.OutputInterface.close` method to write data to disk and close connections.
+Otherwise, call the :meth:`~.OutputInterface.save` to write data to disk, or the :meth:`~.OutputInterface.close` method to write data to disk and close connections.

 Loading projects is achieved by providing simply the project name that you provided when creating